 Rather than referring to a single condition, cerebral palsy (CP) relates to a group of medical issues that impact the brain and movement.
 It is a lifelong condition caused by a problem with the brain during its development, often before birth.
 However, some children are affected by cerebral palsy because their brain is damaged during birth or soon after they are born.

 - A serious head injury.

 - The child’s mother catching an infection during pregnancy.

 - The brain not getting enough oxygen for a short period during a difficult birth.

 - Reduced blood and oxygen supply to the brain.

 - Bleeding in the baby’s brain.

-Cerebral palsy is the most common childhood motor disability and, according to the CDC, an estimated 1 in 323 American children have been identified with the condition.
-Overall, an estimated 764,000 people in the United States have at least one symptom of CP.
-At present, there is no cure for cerebral palsy, but there are a few interesting studies that suggest that CBD could potentially reduce the symptoms of the condition.
+Cerebral palsy is the most common childhood motor disability.
+According to the CDC, an estimated 1 in 323 American children have been identified with the condition.
+Over 750,000 people in the United States have at least one symptom of CP.
+At present, there is no cure for cerebral palsy.
+However, a few interesting studies suggest CBD could potentially reduce the symptoms of the condition.